pyblosxom/pyblosxom/docs/source/dev_architecture.rst

 and transform the data.

-There's no reason you can't implement a handler-type callback and use it for notification purposes--that's fine.
+There's no reason you can't implement a handler-type callback and use it for notification purposes---that's fine.
 You should know that in the case of handler callbacks and modifier callbacks, the return value that your plugin gives will affect PyBlosxom's execution.